wayneIBM/vpc-on-classic/hello-world-vpc.md

 tmpfs            4084664       0   4084664   0% /sys/fs/cgroup
 /dev/xvda1        245679   64360    168212  28% /boot
 tmpfs             817040       0    817040   0% /run/user/0
-/dev/xvdc      103081248   61176  97777192   1% /hellovol
+/dev/xvdb      103081248   61176  97777192   1% /hellovol_dir
 ```
 {:screen}

-To change directory into your new filesystem and create a file, do something like this:
+Go to the directory in your new filesystem and create a file:

 ```
-cd /hellovol
+cd /hellovol_dir
-touch hellovolume
+touch hellovol_file1
 ```
 {:codeblock}